ClosedPort22/yt-dlp-plugins/README.md

 ## Note

 Some of the websites listed are known to use DRM.
-This project does not decrypt DRM-protected content, and is not affiliated with or endorsed by the yt-dlp project.
+Extractors for these sites are provided for informational/demonstration purposes only and **will not enable you to decrypt DRM-protected content**.
+This project is not affiliated with or endorsed by the yt-dlp project.

 ## License